infumap/infumap/docs/deployment/raspberry-pi.md

 Replace `10.0.0.10/32` with your admin client WireGuard IP in CIDR notation.
 The HTTPS rule intentionally allows all VPN peers (`10.0.0.0/24`) to reach the Raspberry Pi web service.

+For any other VPN peer-to-peer access, add similarly narrow routed allow rules on the VPS.
+The WireGuard peer config alone is not enough here because this guide sets `sudo ufw default deny routed` on the VPS.
+Traffic from `10.0.0.1` (the VPS itself) to another peer does not prove that peer-to-peer forwarding is allowed; forwarded `10.0.0.x -> 10.0.0.y` traffic is controlled separately by the VPS `FORWARD` policy.

+Examples:

+- Allow the Raspberry Pi (`10.0.0.2`) to reach a text extraction service on the admin Mac (`10.0.0.10`) over the VPN:

+      sudo ufw route allow in on wg0 out on wg0 from 10.0.0.2/32 to 10.0.0.10/32 port 8787 proto tcp

+After adding routed rules, reload and verify:

+    sudo ufw reload
+    sudo ufw status verbose

+Keep these rules as narrow as possible: specify both source and destination VPN IPs and the exact destination port.
+Avoid broad `10.0.0.0/24 -> 10.0.0.0/24` routed allow rules unless you intentionally want every VPN peer to reach every other VPN peer.

 Bring the tunnel up on macOS and verify:

     ping 10.0.0.1